 Listening to Employees’ Needs, and Recognizing Their Good Deeds

-To ensure the app's success the company followed an important rule: They considered the employees' needs and the company's needs as two side of the same coin.
+To ensure the app's success the company followed an important rule: They considered the employees' needs and the company's needs as two sides of the same coin.

 "Prior to the launch of the app, our team members told us it was important to them to see more recognition.
 We use spotlight stories and our Brink's Proud Recognition channel to highlight things like service anniversaries and stories about team members who are demonstrating Brink’s values," Tamara Erwin elaborates.
 By asking their employees what they wanted before launching the app, the team was able to ensure high onboarding rates and create immediate engagement with their workforce.